THE THINKING EQUESTRIAN

 Picture

-Mounting a Horse: Why We Mount And Lead on the Left.
+Mounting a Horse: Why We Mount And Lead on the Left

-Actually, it turns out that this time-honored way of mounting and leading horses has some science behind it.
+This time-honored way of mounting and leading horses has some science behind it.

 Previous research has shown that a horse’s left eye is the 'rapid-reaction' eye: A frightening stimulus presented to a horse’s left eye will produce a stronger and faster flight reaction than if it presented to the right eye.